NATO to open Japan office to enable Indo-Pacific consultation

 The liaison office will enable discussions with NATO's security partners, such as South Korea, Australia and New Zealand, with geopolitical challenges from China and Russia in mind, the media outlet reported.

+Lungescu said NATO has a close partnership with Japan that continues to grow.

+"Practical cooperation includes a wide range of areas, including cyber defence, maritime security, humanitarian assistance and disaster relief, non-proliferation, science and technology, and human security," she said.

-NATO and Japanese foreign ministry spokespeople were not immediately available for comment.
+Japanese foreign ministry spokespeople were not available for comment.
 Wednesday is a public holiday in Japan.

-The proposed one-person office is due to open next year in Tokyo but details such as whether Japan would provide the space or NATO would fund it were under negotiation, the news outlet said.
+The Nikkei Asia report said the proposed office is due to open next year in Tokyo but details such as whether Japan would provide the space or NATO would fund it were under negotiation.

 NATO has similar liaison offices in New York, Vienna, Ukraine and other places, it said.